Stockholm Syndrome: Causes and Psychological Effects

 It is characterized by a paradoxical relationship dynamic where victims exhibit loyalty and affection towards their captors despite the danger and harm they face.

-Causes of Stockholm Syndrome
+What Causes Stockholm Syndrome?

 Psychological and Emotional Factors